 This research is funded by sources administered by organisations including the University of Oxford, St Cross College, St Antony's College and the Menzies Centre of King's College London.
 It also involves collaboration with a number of institutions: I have spent time as an Affiliate Fellow at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) and my counterpart institution in Indonesia is the Political Studies Centre of the Indonesian Institute of Science (LIPI).

-I received an MA in Southeast Asian Studies from SOAS, University of London, and a BA in History from the University of Oxford, and studied for a year at Yogyakarta State University on the Darmasiwa scholarship programme.
+I received a DPhil in History from Oxford, an MA in Southeast Asian Studies from SOAS (University of London), and a BA in History from the University of Oxford.
+I also studied for a year at Yogyakarta State University on the Darmasiwa scholarship programme.